open-mmlab/mmrotate/README.md

 [![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/open-mmlab/mmrotate.svg)](https://github.com/open-mmlab/mmrotate/issues)
 [![Percentage of issues still open](https://isitmaintained.com/badge/open/open-mmlab/mmrotate.svg)](https://github.com/open-mmlab/mmrotate/issues)

-mmrotate is an open source rotating object detection toolbox based on PyTorch.
+MMRotate is an open source rotating object detection toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://open-mmlab.github.io/) project.

 The master branch works with **PyTorch 1.6+**.
 The compatibility to earlier versions of PyTorch is not fully tested.